Left orderability and taut foliations with one-sided branching: Preliminary

+We refer the reader to \hyperref[C1]{[C1]} and \hyperref[F]{[F]} for more properties of taut foliations with one-sided branching.

 There are many important examples of taut foliations with one-sided branching.
 In \hyperref[Me]{[Me]}, Meigniez provides infinitely many taut foliations with one-sided branching in hyperbolic $3$-manifolds.
-See \hyperref[C1]{[C1]}, \hyperref[F]{[F]} for more examples and properties of them.
+In \hyperref[C1]{[C1, Example 5.02]}, \hyperref[C2]{[C2, Example 4.43]}, Calegari describes the construction of taut foliations with one-sided branching in some closed $3$-manifolds obtained from taking finite branched covers over certain knots in some closed $3$-manifolds with $\mathbb{R}$-covered foliations.